Penarth: Early history

-In 1803, Penarth is recorded as having between 800 – 900 acre of land under cultivation as several farms.
+In 1803, Penarth is recorded as having between 800 and 900 acre of land under cultivation as several farms.
 In the 1801 census, there were just 72 people living in the Manor.
 Even as late as 1851, Penarth was still little more than a small rural farming and fishing village since medieval times, with just 24 houses and 105 residents, being one of five parishes contained within the Hundred of Dinas Powys, with a combined population of just over 300.
 Before the pier and dock were built, there was a tiny fleet of local sail-powered fishing vessels based on the main town beach that tied up on the seafront quayside.

 The Plymouth estate office retained control over the planning, building and development of the new town, offering 99-year leases and remaining the ground landlord.
 All householders in Penarth were tenants of the Plymouth Estates, paying an annual ground rent.
 The situation would not change until the Leasehold Reform Act 1967, that gave householders the choice of purchasing their freehold or negotiating 999 year extensions on their short leases.

 The earliest homes built in the town were streets of terraced houses with busy corner shops and public houses on almost every corner, following the contours of the headland and in the rapidly expanding Cogan area near the docks.
 Local grey limestone, quarried from what is now Cwrt-y-vil playing fields, gave a particular character to the surviving older buildings of the town.
 To the south of the town centre, imposing detached villa residences along the cliff tops looked across the Channel to the Somerset coast and the islands of Flat Holm (Ynys Echni) and Steep Holm (Ynys Rhonech).
 The villas were built by wealthy shipping and dock owners from Cardiff who were moving out of the industrialised city for a more genteel and sophisticated lifestyle.